naraway/prologue/README.md

 - Filters for exception handling when backend services fail
 - Internal token bean for calls between internal services
 - JAP and Mongo handling for dynamic queries
-- REST call helper implementations with WebFlex
+- REST call helper implementations with WebFlux

 ## Installation